yc-zh/WSVM/README.md

 # WSVM: Weakly Supervised Object Detection for Automatic Tooth-marked Tongue Recognition

-WSVM is a fully automated method for tongue detection that focuses on accurately extracting the tongue foreground from raw clinical images.
-This repository proposes a weakly supervised object detection method based on Vision Transformer (ViT) and Multiple Instance Learning (MIL) to recognize tooth-marked tongues, and validates the effectiveness of WSVM in detecting and distinguishing tooth-marked tongues.
+WSVM is a fully automated method using Vision Transformer (ViT) and Multiple Instance Learning (MIL) for tongue extraction and tooth-marked tongue recognition.
+It accurately detects the tongue region in clinical images and uses weakly supervised learning to identify tooth-marked areas with only image-level annotations.
+WSVM enhances the objectivity and accuracy of tongue diagnosis in Traditional Chinese Medicine (TCM), providing significant clinical value.

 ## Table of Contents